 Our city has grown and changed since these plans were developed and approved.
 We began reviewing them in 2019 to see what’s working well and contributing to the quality of life that many Calgarians enjoy.
 It identified what policies need to be updated or changed to make life better for Calgarians over the next 20 years.

 Public engagement for the review has ended.
-Stakeholder feedback will be incorporated into updated versions of the MDP and CTP where appropriate.
-The updated versions of the MDP and CTP will then be presented to the SPC on Planning and Urban Development and Council for consideration in Fall 2020.
+Along with the findings of the technical review, stakeholder feedback has been incorporated into the 2020 versions of the MDP and CTP where appropriate.
+The 2020 MDP and CTP are tentatively scheduled to be presented at the 2020 October 7 the Standing Policy Committee on Planning and Urban Development meeting.

 For more information on the review that’s underway please visit Calgary.ca/Next20.